blackboxnlp/2022/index.md

 There will be a fifth edition of BlackboxNLP!
 It will be collocated with EMNLP 2022.

+## News

+- We started a YouTube channel: [https://www.youtube.com/@blackboxnlp](https://www.youtube.com/@blackboxnlp).
+Subscribe to be informed of all upcoming content.
+You can already watch this year's keynotes.

 ## Program

 Our [workshop program](/program) is now online.